na-na-hi/renget/archive/uzu56.md

 "One hell of a winning personality..."
 Sally mutters as she gets up and looks outside.
 It was 3:00 PM and still pouring rain outside, just as hard as it was this morning.

 She grabs her thick leather purse and stuffs some essentials inside, putting the license plate drawing in a plastic bag before shoving it inside the shoulder-strapped handbag and slipping some flats on.
-She was planning on going out for food, groceries, or some other excuse to not stare at moon runes for the rest of the day anyway.
+She was planning on going out for food, groceries, a quick lay, or some other excuse to not stare at moon runes for the rest of the day anyway.
 She takes a deep breath to clear her mind as she heads toward the hospital that Chris and Rosethorn were at.

 A part of her knew she had time to stop this, to throw the drawing down a drain or rip it up, and just forget about this whole thing.
 Maybe it was the pride she had in her honed quirk that gave her an inkling she had a chance against the old man named Desolator; maybe it was her bullet deflection that convinced her she had any kind of business risking her entire rehabilitation on this.
 She'd been lucky before: Both at the beach and at the festival, she was exonerated of vigilantism due to the fact she was acting in self-defense and for the defense of those who couldn't defend themselves.
 Rosethorn and the principal made things pretty clear: Be a good girl and play by the rules, or go back to America as a proven danger to society.

 As she rode the train over, a sharp eye was given to any man getting close to her as the knot in her stomach grew.
 One that said Noah can help her get over this, to turn the other cheek, to be righteous in her refusal to be brought down to the level that Desolator wants her to reach.
 She takes her phone out of her purse, her shaking fingers hovering over his contact info.
 One call, and she can be cleansed of this demon plaguing her mind and insisting she do something stupid.

 The train makes an abrupt stop as she is about to call her angel boyfriend, causing her phone to clatter on the floor.
-She bends over to pick it up, her short skirt exposing her panties to anyone watching, and she tries to put the thought out of any man staring at her out of her mind.
+She bends over to pick it up, ignoring the wandering hands of the other passengers giving her tight ass a squeeze.
 The conductor announces an emergency stop due to some blockage on the tracks and tells everyone to wait.
 Sally peeks out the window and sees a section of twisted, burned, and blackened track.
 Lightning had struck it; the wrath of God made physical.

 She doesn't stay put, forcing the door of her car open and slipping through as she makes the rest of the journey to the hospital on foot.
 God had sent her a message.
 She conscripts the demon in her mind as she puts her phone away to chat with the Mirror Devil himself.